Building Rural Environments for Active Living

 “Where we live influences how well we live,” stated Katie Wehr, Program Officer with the Robert Wood Johnson Foundation (RWJF).
 “You might say that our zip code can be more important than our genetic code.”

 For roughly six years, Wehr has worked with the RWJF to promote and create cultures of health in communities across the country.
-She states in her professional biography that “It takes all of us to improve the quality of people’s lives, prevent illness, and make our communities vibrant, healthy places—no matter where people live, learn, work and play.”
+She states in her professional biography (no longer available online) that “It takes all of us to improve the quality of people’s lives, prevent illness, and make our communities vibrant, healthy places—no matter where people live, learn, work and play.”

 According to Wehr, nearly one in five rural counties are experiencing worsening premature death rates in the past decade.
 In addition, rural children and adults have significantly higher rates of obesity than their urban counterparts.
 No single factor is responsible for the significant differences in health between rural and other types of counties, but evidence suggests that differences in environment play a role.